Are You (Employee) Experienced?

-For years, culture was thought to be the sole aspect of an employee’s experience: The belief was that if an employee showed up and did satisfactory work, he or she would in return be happy to receive a living wage and two weeks of paid vacation every summer.
+For years, culture was thought to be defined by the transactional nature of an employee’s experience: The belief was that if an employee showed up and did satisfactory work, he or she would in return be happy to receive a living wage and two weeks of paid vacation every summer.
 Needless to say, this one-dimensional, old-fashioned approach is no longer valid as employee values have shifted over time.
-The days of focusing solely on culture are over.
+The days of focusing solely on such outdated notions of culture are over.

 The technological environment is all about the tools an employee needs to do his or her job.
 If you’re working in a traditional clerical or administrative position, this means desktop computers, software, mobile devices, headsets—even paper and pens.
 Advancements in digital technology have greatly changed the ways that people work, and as technology continues to make exponential advancements (think about Artificial Intelligence, autonomous cars, or IBM’s Watson), it will continue to influence industry in profound ways.

 Consider, for instance, that more than 43% of American employees did remote work in 2016, a reality only made possible through advances in mobile technology.
 But no matter the setting, organizations are expected to provide the best tools available in order for their employees to do their jobs.
 That includes finding new and better ways to facilitate communication, collect and share feedback, and—perhaps most importantly—make data actionable.